How To Make The Most of a Long Flight To Hawaii.

 Some say the best way to get through a long flight is with a couple of cocktails.
 Others disagree and avoid alcohol entirely.
 Whichever you prefer, it’s important to stay hydrated in the air.
 Drink plenty of water in the days leading up to your flight and make sure to bring a reusable water bottle with you.
 You can fill it right before you board and mix in some electrolyte powder for extra hydration.

 Eat good food.

 Bring your own food and snacks, you’ll want them.
 Most airlines will serve meals and snacks for purchase on long flights, but there really aren’t any guarantees on nutrition.
-Items like nuts and fruit are great, but probably won’t keep you satisfied until land.
+Items like nuts and fruit are great but probably won’t keep you satisfied through landing.
 For long flights, we suggest bringing a sandwich (or two) for extra nourishment.

 Walk around as much as you can.